Clyux/webradio_tester/README.md

 ### Install modules for the application
     npm install

-Then in order to package the application and download the bower dependencies run
+Then in order to package the application and download the bower dependencies, just run
     grunt

-For that make sure you have grunt installed:
-    npm install -g grunt-cli

 ### Running the app